MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-215-update.md

 Azure Pipelines masks secrets in logs.
 Secrets can be variables marked as secret, variables from variable groups that are linked to Azure Key Vault or elements of a Service Connection marked as secret by the Service Connection provider.

 All occurrences of secret value are masked.
 Masking short secrets e.g. '`1`', '`2`', '`Dev`' makes it easy to guess their values e.g. in a date: '`Jan 3, 202***`'
-It is now clear '`3`' is a secret.
+It's now clear '`3`' is a secret.
 In such cases you may prefer not masking the secret altogether.
-If it is not possible to not mark the value as secret (e.g. the value is taken from Key Vault), you can set the `AZP_IGNORE_SECRETS_SHORTER_THAN` knob to a value of up to 4.
+If it's not possible to not mark the value as secret (e.g. the value is taken from Key Vault), you can set the `AZP_IGNORE_SECRETS_SHORTER_THAN` knob to a value of up to 4.

 ### Script to self-validate pipeline agent version

-We currently have 2 versions of the Pipeline agent: v2 uses .NET 3.1 Core and v3 uses .NET 6.
-We are slowly rolling out the v3 agent to supported operating systems, after which we will retire the v2 agent.
-See [the upgrade of .NET agent for Azure Pipelines blog post](https://aka.ms/azdo-pipeline-agent-version) for more information.
+We currently have two versions of the Pipeline agent: v2 uses .NET 3.1 Core and v3 uses .NET 6.
+We're slowly rolling out the v3 agent to supported operating systems, after which we'll retire the v2 agent.
+For more information, see [the upgrade of .NET agent for Azure Pipelines blog post](https://aka.ms/azdo-pipeline-agent-version).

 We have created a [script](https://github.com/microsoft/azure-pipelines-agent/tree/master/tools/FindAgentsNotCompatibleWithAgent) to help you verify if your self-hosted agents will be able to upgrade.
 This script will process all pools in your organization and identify v2 agents on operating systems that are not supported by the v3 agent, e.g. CentOS 6, Fedora versions before 31, macOS 10.14, RHEL 6.